davissekai/Von-Neumann-Computer-Sim/README.md

 This project is created by **Savoir Lab** - developing human-centric technology that pushes human capacity to the peak.

-*towards the peak human.*

-## License

-MIT License - feel free to use this project for educational purposes.

 ---

 **Savoir Lab** | *Building the future of human potential*